DNACENSolutions/dnac_ansible_workflows/README.md

 6. Var files:
             Update var file with your  details and parameter to control playbook
-7. Platbook:
+7. Playbook:
-        The playbooks can be directly used without change when inventory and var files created in the above templates.
+        The playbooks can be directly used without any change when inventory and var files created in the above templates.

 8. Executing playbook (Sample):